 I got the urge to begin running in mid-October, which was a pretty poor choice on my part.
 Within weeks of starting Project Become A Runner, winter arrived in Colorado.
-Here’s my guide to not freezing your ass off (completely) as a winter runner.
+This is my beginner-friendly guide to not freezing your ass off (completely) as a winter runner.

 Layers are your best friend.
-This can be a hoodie (love these Under Armour ones), a fleece, puffy vest, pretty much whatever you’re comfortable in.
-REI makes a great fleece jacket, but it’s not very cheap.
+On top of your thin base layer, add a hoodie, a fleece, puffy vest, pretty much whatever you’re comfortable in.
+REI makes great fleece jackets.
 I can’t tell you how much to wear at certain temperatures – this will take some trial and error on your own to figure out how hot you get when you run.

-Let me say this now – use what you have.
-Base layers are the most important, but I am in no way insisting that you have to go buy ALL THE THINGS.
-Technical fabrics like Under Armour and other brands are pricey, and I know everyone (myself included) can’t afford to go buy a whole new wardrobe of things to sweat in.
+Use what you have.
+I am in no way insisting that you have to go buy ALL THE THINGS.
+Technical fabrics are pricey, and I know everyone can’t just go buy a whole new wardrobe of things to sweat in.

-I rocked regular leggings for a long time, probably because I maxed out at half a mile and wasn’t actually outdoors for very long.
-Once I got too cold and didn’t want my favorite leggings to get gross, I gutted up and spent $50 on running tights.
+I rocked cotton leggings for a long time, because I maxed out at half a mile and wasn’t actually outdoors for very long.
+Once I got too cold and didn’t want my favorite leggings to get gross, I gutted up and spent $50 on insulated running tights.
 This sucks, but it is worth it to have something that wicks moisture and effectively deals with the amount of heat you put off during your run.
 And, they’ve lasted for years of near-daily use (I don’t run that often, I just wear leggings as pants a lot).

-As for accessories, gloves are important, even if they’re just the $2 bargain gloves from Target.
-Your hands will be numb/chapped and you will probably be hating life pretty soon if you go out with your hands uncovered.
+Gloves are important, even if they’re just the $2 bargain gloves from Target.
+Your hands will be numb and you will probably be hating life pretty soon if you go out with your hands uncovered.
 I wear gloves if it’s under 40 degrees.

-Focus on wearing lots of layers that are comfortable, and don’t forget a moisture-wicking base layer.
-I’ve gone over different sock options in another blog.
+Focus on wearing plenty of layers.
+Make sure your base layer is moisture-wicking and not cotton.
 It’s also important to wear something reflective besides your shoes.
 Cold weather means shorter days, which means cars have a harder time seeing you.
 Here are my affordable best bets.

-Also, a headlamp doesn’t hurt if you’re running at night.
 If you live in a well-lit neighborhood, disregard this message, but the combination of questionable lighting and extremely questionable sidewalk quality in my neighborhood has made me a devotee of running with a headlamp.
-I wrote a blog about them for camping, but the information will be just as useful for runners.
+I use Black Diamond headlamps since they have affordable base models that are also very comfortable.